Shopify/hydrogen/.changeset/serious-pillows-hug.md

 +     const withCache = createWithCache({cache, waitUntil, request});
 ```

-`createWithCache` now returns an object with two utility functions.
+`createWithCache` now returns an object with two utility functions: `withCache.run` and `withCache.fetch`.
+Both have a new prop `shouldCacheResult` that must be defined.

 The original `withCache` callback function is now `withCache.run`.

 ```diff
   const withCache = createWithCache({cache, waitUntil, request});